-1. Dice the butternut squash, onion, potato, and carrots.
+1. Dice the butternut squash, apples, onion, potato, and carrots.

 2. Add the vegetables to your pot (whether Instant Pot or slow cooker) with 4 cloves minced garlic, a pinch of salt and pepper, a pinch of cinnamon, and 2 cups vegetable broth.

 3. Turn the Instant Pot on high pressure for 30 minutes, or turn your slow cooker on low for 7-8 hours or high for 5-6 hours.
 Walk away!